YanchaoYang/FDA/README.md

 This is the Pytorch implementation of our [FDA](https://openaccess.thecvf.com/content_CVPR_2020/papers/Yang_FDA_Fourier_Domain_Adaptation_for_Semantic_Segmentation_CVPR_2020_paper.pdf) paper published in CVPR 2020.

-Domain adaptation via style transfer made easy using Fourier Transform.
-FDA needs no deep networks for style transfer, and involves no adversarial training.
+Domain adaptation via *style transfer* made easy using Fourier Transform.
+FDA needs **no deep networks** for style transfer, and involves **no adversarial training**.
 Below is the diagram of the proposed Fourier Domain Adaptation method:

 Step 1: Apply FFT to source and target images.